sammyschneider/ProductPlan-Homework/README.md

 - You may choose to make the bars drag & droppable into additional lanes within the timeline.
 - You may choose to make the underlying timeline horizontally scrollable.
 - You may choose to make the Lane container expandable and collapsable.
-- You may choose to use API calls to populate content for A/B testing, specifically for instructional prompts - the hypothetical goal of this test is to validate two content approaches, and we should be able to toggle between the two experiences to preview the A/B test.
+- You may choose to use API calls to populate content for A/B testing, specifically for the instructional prompts - the goal of this hypothetical test is to validate two content approaches.
+We should be able to toggle between the two experiences to preview the A/B test.

 ## Help!
 Should you stumble into any questions during your quest, feel free tor reach out to your contact.
 There are no stupid questions!